Project Controls 3.0

 • Proactive problem solving focused on achieving the project’s objectives.

-You cannot change history, but proactive management can change the future.
-The elements of PC-3.0, at the assessment date are:
+PDCAYou cannot change history, but proactive management can change the future.
+The elements of PC-3.0, at the assessment date are based on the PDCA cycle:

 1. Knowing what work was planned to be accomplished